Enjoy the random pictures, video etc from my adventure last night!!

 What do you like about BJJ?

 The simplicity of the controls.
-You learn how to not depend on your strength you learn how to combine speed, pressure, DSC_0024everything.
+You learn how to not depend on your strength you learn how to combine speed, pressure, everything.
 You learn about your body and about your reactions. you learn more about yourself.

 What was one of your best memories so far from BJJ?